Last updated: June 25th, 2023

 Memory: 8 GB

 Number of Waypoints: 4,000

-Now that smartphones have been around for more than a decade, the thought of going back to having to use an electronic device with buttons might not appeal to some people.
+Now that smartphones have been around for more than a decade, going back to using an electronic device with buttons might not appeal to you.

 This high-end Garmin Montana 680t shows that you don’t have to abandon your swipe-y and scroll-y ways.

-Instead, what you get is visual galore with 100k+ preloaded topo maps of the U.S., along with a free year of the BirdsEye Satellite Imagery subscription.
+You get visual galore with 100k+ preloaded topo maps of the U.S., along with a free year of the BirdsEye Satellite Imagery subscription.

 The satellite imagery provides high-resolution detail so you get that extra oomph in your maps, and the sophisticated display lets you view the interface in dual orientation so you can see maps in rich detail and gain a better sense of the topography.

 These details make it the perfect GPS for hiking trails or backcountry explorations around the U.S.

 It also has a decent internal memory with the ability to hold up to 4,000 waypoints, 10,000 track points, and 200 saved tracks.